Today's Thursday • 12 mins read

 That is one reason we must have financial boundaries in our relationships.

-The abuser creates a seemingly strong and unique connection, making the victim believe they’ve found an irreplaceable relationship.
+The abuser creates a seemingly strong and unique connection, making the target believe they’ve found an irreplaceable relationship.

 3. The Abuse Cycle Stage: Start of Control, Devalue, Gaslighting, Discard

-The abuse cycle stage starts with the victim being gradually exposed to greater and more intense emotional and physical trauma.
+The abuse cycle stage starts with the target being gradually exposed to greater and more intense emotional and physical trauma.

 When Dutton and Painter (1981) first proposed “traumatic bonding,” they explained why these powerful emotional attachments form:

-1. Power imbalances: Most trauma-bonded relationships have a power imbalance.
-The more powerful partner exploits and assaults the vulnerable victim in these relationships.
+- Power imbalances: Most trauma-bonded relationships have a power imbalance.
+The more powerful partner exploits and hurts the vulnerable one in these relationships.

 i) Control

-In the beginning, the abuser subtly takes control over various aspects of the victim’s life.
+In the beginning, the abuser subtly takes control over various aspects of the target’s life.

 The first abusive incident might seem like a one-time mistake, happening during a time of novelty and optimism in the relationship.